Indian Institute of Petroleum and Energy

-Indian Institute of Petroleum and Energy (IIPE), is an Institute of National Importance, located in Visakhapatnam, Andhra Pradesh.
+Indian Institute of Petroleum and Energy (IIPE), is an Institute of National Importance, located in Vangali, Sabbavaram Mandal, Anakapalli District, Andhra Pradesh.

 It is a domain-specific Institute at par with IITs and IIMs, established by the Government of India under the aegis of the Ministry of Petroleum and Natural Gas (MoPNG).

 HPCL, IOCL, ONGC, GAIL, and OIL, supports IIPE.